 Produced annually by NTEA, the Association for the Work Truck Industry, The Work Truck Show brings together more than 10,000 truck fleet managers, manufacturers, distributors, dealers, equipment buyers and maintenance personnel.
 It features the newest vocational trucks, vans and equipment, ride-and-drives, and opportunities to network with other work truck industry professionals.

-Established in 1964, NTEA, the Association for the Work Truck Industry, represents more than 1,700 companies that manufacture, distribute, install, sell and repair commercial trucks, truck bodies, truck equipment, trailers and accessories.
+ABOUT THE NTEA Established in 1964, NTEA, the Association for the Work Truck Industry, represents more than 1,700 companies that manufacture, distribute, install, sell and repair commercial trucks, truck bodies, truck equipment, trailers and accessories.
 Buyers of work trucks and the major commercial truck chassis manufacturers also belong to the Association.
 NTEA provides in-depth technical information, education, and member programs and services, and produces The Work Truck Show.
 The Association maintains its administrative headquarters in suburban Detroit and government relations offices in Washington, DC, and Ottawa, ON, Canada.